MicrosoftDocs/MIMDocs/MIMDocs/reference/mim-best-practices.md

 Though the Person and Group resource types are not marked as Core resource types, the resources themselves or the attributes assigned to them should not be deleted.
-The user interface (UI) in the FIM Portal requires that the Person and Group resource types and their attributes are present.
+The user interface (UI) in the MIM Portal requires that the Person and Group resource types and their attributes are present.

 #### Do not modify the core attributes